andrewdavidmackenzie/flow/guide/src/running/flowc.md

 ### Options Described
 * `-l, --log <LOG_LEVEL>`- Set log level for output (LOG_LEVEL can be `trace`, `debug`, `info`, `warn` or `error` (the default))
 * `-o, --output <OUTPUT_DIR>`- Specify the output directory for generated code.
-By default this is in a "rust" subdirectory of the the directory where the flow's context was loaded from
+By default this is in a "rust" subdirectory of the directory where the flow's context was loaded from

 ### Flow Directory or Filename
 After Flags and Options you can supply an optional field for where to load the context flow from.